 GASB requires an analysis of significant variances between the original budget and final budget amounts and between final budget amounts and actual budget results.
-The tobacco settlement proceeds were higher by approximately \$771,000 from budget to actual.
-The budget was based on previous year's payment and due to the ending of credits to participating manufacturers; the actual 2020 receipt was higher.
-The interest income was lower than initial budget by about \$50,000.
-As discussed previously, this was due to the Federal Reserve interest rate reductions in 2020 due to the ongoing health crisis and economic fallout.
+The tobacco settlement proceeds were higher by approximately \$190,475 from budget to actual.
+The budget was based on previous year's payment history and due to inflationary pressures and profit changes, the actual 2022 receipt was higher.
+The interest income was higher than initial budget by \$42,912.
+As discussed previously, this was likely due to higher interest rates as a result of Federal Reserve Policies.
 The bond principal payment was set at a previous amortization schedule from BLX for the budget.
 The actual principal payment each year is based on actual MSA payment, therefore, the actual payment will always differ from the budgets.
-Budgeted interest was over actual interest by about \$27,800.
+Budgeted interest was higher than actual interest by \$152,015.
 This interest will adjust with actual principal payments and will, like principal payments, always be different from budgeted.